Take your readers on a heroine's journey

 You're in the right place if:

-You may fear that an editor will tear it apart, "kill your darlings", or point out problems that you'd rather ignore - even if you can feel that something is not working - because fixing them feels arduous.
+Perhaps you fear that an editor will tear it apart, "kill your darlings", or point out problems that you'd rather ignore - even if you can feel that something is not working - because fixing them feels arduous.

-However, you're aware that you are no longer seeing your work clearly.
+However, you're also aware that you are no longer seeing your work clearly.
 You've been too close to it for too long.

 Editing is where the magic happens